New announcement. Learn more

 Individual Pursuit

-In the time trial, riders start from a stationary position and race against the clock, aiming to complete two laps of the track as quickly as possible.
-The event covers a distance of 1km for men and 500m for women.
-New Zealand boasts several world champions in timed events, including the talented Devon Briggs.
+In the Time Trial, riders start from a stationary position and race against the clock, aiming to complete two laps of the track as quickly as possible.
+The event now covers a distance of 1000m for all categories.

-Para Scratch
+Para Scratch Race

-Para Elimination
+Para Elimination Race

 Para Sprint

-The sprint race is a head-to-head track cycling event over three laps, where strategy and speed are key.
+The Sprint race is a head-to-head track cycling event over three laps, where strategy and speed are key.
 Riders qualify through a flying 200m time trial, with the fastest advancing to knockout rounds.
 Each match involves tactical positioning and an explosive final sprint, often decided in a best-of-three format.

 Tandem Sprint